obodriagovatvonagedotcom/nexmo-developer/_documentation/en/redact/overview.md

 # Redact your data

-To facilitate our customers' privacy compliance efforts, Nexmo provide an API that allows you to manage personal data within the Nexmo platform.
-The Redact API allows you to redact information on demand, providing a solution for your own compliance needs.
+Nexmo provides an Auto-redact service and a Redact API that allow you to redact sensitibve/personal information either automatically or on demand, providing a solution for your own compliance and privacy needs.

 ### Right to erasure requests